Legal · Privacy

 Inside the team: a single admin user with the credentials needed to debug issues and respond to support requests.
 We don't have a marketing team running queries against your activity, and nobody outside the project has read access to the database.

-- Telegram, when the bot sends or receives a message — they see message metadata.
+- Telegram, when the bot sends or receives a message — they see message metadata, as described in the Telegram Privacy Policy.

 - The blockchain, when the bot signs a transaction — every signed transaction is permanently public on the chain.
 We don't control that.